spatie/data-transfer-object/README.md

 }
 ```

-Since PHP 7.4 introduced typed properties, you can use the new, built-in syntax.
-Their values will be validated against the given type and a `TypeError` will be thrown if the value does not comply with it.
+When defining typed properties, you can take advantage of the built-in types supported by PHP.
+These properties will be validated against the given type and a `TypeError` will be thrown if the value does not comply with it.

-* **NOTE:** Watch out for the upcoming release of PHP 8.
-More typing features are on the way!

 ```php
 use App\Models\Author;